 Over the period of ten months, an eccentric team led by ex-SAS trooper, climber, author, explorer and TV presenter Bear Grylls, with Lt Cdr Alan Veal RN, team leader of the Royal Navy Raiders Freefall Parachute Display Team and explorer and balloonatic Sir David Hempleman-Adams, planned to set the world record for the highest, formal, three course meal.
-This was to be the Champagne Mumm Altitude Challenge, aka The World’s Highest Formal Dinner Party.
+This was to be the , aka The World’s Highest Formal Dinner Party.

 Ultimately successful, this is their story, which is dedicated to my two great friends, Flight Sergeant Chris Thorn who sadly passed away on 9th July 2008 and Russel West who went out of focus forever on 13th November 2015.
 Blue Skies both of you - we miss you.

-July 2017 was the twelfth anniversary of this madcap event performed by eccentric yet dedicated friends.
+July 2022 was the seventeenth anniversary of this madcap event performed by my eccentric yet dedicated friends.
 I salute you all.